TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/actioncable_lesson.md

 <% end %>
 ~~~

-Kudos is you noticed the N+1 problem we just introduced.
+Kudos if you noticed the N+1 problem we just introduced.
 By calling `message.user` for each message.
 Let's fix that in the hangouts controller index method

 ~~~ruby
 @messages = Message.includes(:user)